-Since the Brother XR3774 sewing machine is not computerized like the Brother CS6000i or HC1850, this full-size sewing machine comes in at a much lower price point and is a lot of bang for your buck!
+And what’s even better is since the Brother XR3774 sewing machine is not computerized like the Brother CS6000i or HC1850, it comes in at a lower price point and is a lot of bang for your buck.

 Read on for my full Brother XR3774 sewing machine review!

 |12.0" Width x 5.8" Diameter x 15.3" Height